citusdata/django-multitenant/README.md

 3. Define a static variable named tenant_id and specify the tenant column using this variable.You can define tenant_id in three ways.
 Any of them is acceptavle
    * Using TenantMeta.tenant_field_name variable
    * Using TenantMeta.tenant_id variable
-   * Using template_id field
+   * Using tenant_id field
    > **Warning**
-> Using  template_id field directly in the class is not suggested since it may cause collision if class has a field named with 'tenant'
+   > Using  tenant_id field directly in the class is not suggested since it may cause collision if class has a field named with 'tenant'
 4. All foreign keys to TenantModel subclasses should use TenantForeignKey in place of models.ForeignKey
 5. A sample model implementing the above 2 steps: